BlackWolfWoof/yagpdb-cc/README.md

 ## 💩Wall of shame💩

 <sub> I hate to see when people just remove the copyright from code and think that is perfectly fine.
-I have created this GitHub repo because I wanted to share my cool ideas I had to the community.
-And going ahead and ripping someones name from their code or even replacing it with their own is unaccaptable.
-For that I created this wall of shame and if you find yourself here you should know that you are the reason I hate to publish my code online and that I would share more stuff if you wouldn't have been such an asshole.
+I have created this GitHub repository because I wanted to share my cool ideas with the community.
+Going ahead and ripping someone's name from their code, or even replacing it with their own is unaccaptable.
+For that reason, I created this wall of shame and if you find yourself here you should know that you are the reason I hate to publish my code.
+And that I would share more stuff if you wouldn't have been such an asshole.

-Everybody that gets added here is blocked by me and I will refuse to help them with anything and other voluntary helpers are also notified about someone being added here.</sub>
+Everybody here is blocked by me and I will refuse to help them with anything.
+Other voluntary helpers are also notified about someone being added here.</sub>

 Username + Tag|User ID|Date|Logs|Reason
 ---|---|---|---|---